Ice Hockey Odds Comparison 2017 | Best Betting Ice Hockey Odds

-Don’t be fooled, ice hockey is actually not the national sport in Canada despite being a cultural institution.
-Their national sport is, in fact, lacrosse.
-But digression aside, hockey is another sport that often makes the cut of the sports offered on the biggest sportsbooks in the industry.
-And while the National Hockey League, or the NHL, is the fourth largest of the major American sports leagues, there are still opportunities to be had.
+Hockey is another sport that often makes the cut of the sports offered on the biggest sportsbooks in the industry.
+The National Hockey League, or the NHL, is recognised by International Ice Hockey Federation as the most important hockey league in the world.
 Many professional leagues in countries such as Russia, Norway, Germany, and Sweden serve as talent pools for the international scene.
 Plus, the professional hockey spectrum reaches far beyond the NHL.
 You’ll also find plenty of games in European leagues that can be ripe for punting and earning some generous winnings.

-In this article we’ll give you the rundown of the basics for betting on the NHL and European matches, a brief run-down of the different betting markets in hockey, and then our list of the big players in hockey odds.
+In our ice hockey betting odds comparison we’ll give you the rundown of the basics for ice hockey betting on NHL and European matches, a brief run-down of the different ice hockey betting markets, and then our list of the big players in ice hockey betting odds.

 - Not all hockey betting is the same; depending on the league you’re wagering on, there are certain bets you can make and others you can’t.

 - The money line is the most popular type of bet in ice hockey; if you want to really do well in the sport it’s a concept that you must master.